dayhaysoos/use-shopping-cart/README.md

 import { loadStripe } from '@stripe/stripe-js'
 import { Elements, ElementsConsumer } from '@stripe/react-stripe-js'
-import { CartProvider } from 'use-stripe-cart'
+import { CartProvider } from 'use-shopping-cart'

 import App from './App'